 Since the inception of the series, each volume has been eagerly awaited, frequently consulted, and praised by researchers and reviewers alike.
 The series contains much material still relevant today - truly an essential publication for researchers in all field of life sciences.

 Biochemists, biophysicists, cell biologists, molecular biologists, geneticists, developmental biologists

 - 29th August 2005

-Imprint: Academic Press
+- Academic Press

 Praise for the Series: "The Methods in Enzymology series represents the gold-standard." @source:--NEUROSCIENCE "It is a true 'methods' series, including almost every detail from basic theory to sources of equipment and reagents, with timely documentation provided on each page." @source:--BIO/TECHNOLOGY